There are a wealth of resourses for supporting you in your Training

 British Doctors’ and Dentists’ Group

 A network of support groups of recovering medical and dental drug and alcohol users.
-Students are also welcomed.
-The groups are accessed via the Medical Council on Alcohol.
+Students are also welcome (click)

 Doctors’ Support Network and Doctors’ SupportLine